 Jim: Living by the law.

-Jim: All right.
-OK, I – there are two other areas I want to cover before we end.
-And one is on the submission issue.
+Jim: Okay.
+I, there are two other areas I wanna cover before we end and one is on the submission issue.
 You guys have spoken about that.
-It’s always the third rail of relationship, especially in the Christian church when we talk about submission – a lot of different definitions of, what does it mean and what does God expect?
-And people abuse it.
+I- it’s always the third rail of a relationship-

-Jim: Men abuse that authority, and women can be abusive, too.
+Jim: … authority and women can be abuse-

-Levi: Well, and pastors can really miss what the actual teaching is from Ephesians 5 because the word submit is used in verse 21.
-Long before he says, “Wives submit,” he says, “Submit to one another in the fear of the Lord.”
+Levi: Pastors can really miss what the actual teaching is from Ephesians 5, because the word submit is used in verse 21 long before he says, “Wives submit,” he says, “Submit to one another in the fear of the Lord.”

 Jim: Just saying.

-Levi: So, for her to submit is going to be the most challenging part.
-And the husband loving his wife and caring for her and nurturing her as his own body is going to be the hardest part.
-So, he was really speaking to the subject of submission, the mutual submission that is presented in Ephesians 5, and to show what the most challenging part of that would be like.
+Levi: So, he was really speaking to the subject of submission, the mutual submission that is presented in Ephesians 5 and to show what the most challenging part of that would be like.

 Jim: Yeah.
-Jennie, for the women that are struggling with that, what would you say to them directly as a wife and a woman if they’re sitting there going, “I could never do that with my husband.
-He isn’t – he isn’t the man I really expected, or I thought I’d married”?
+Jennie, for the women that are struggling with that, what would you say to them directly as a wife and a woman?
+If they’re sitting there going, “I could never do that with my husband.
+He isn’t the man I really expected I, or thought that I married.”

-Jennie: Um, I heard one preacher say, um, “Speak to the king, and the king will – will stand up.
-But if you speak to the fool, the fool will rise up.”
+Jennie: Um, I heard one preacher say, um, “Speak to the king and the king will, will stand up, but if you speak to the fool, the fool will rise up.”
 And I think that’s the key.
-As a wife, um, if we see the potential and the, um – we see the king in our husband, that’s again going back to looking for, um – because sometimes all you see is the fool.
-But if you can look for a glimmer of the king and honor that in them, that’s going to raise them up to the next level of the man of God they’re meant to be.
-But I love how in 1 Peter, um, it – 1 Peter 3 starts out, it says, “Wives likewise submit to your husbands.”
-And it goes back to what Chapter 2 says right before, and it talks about Jesus being the ultimate example of submitting to his Father and dying on the cross.
-Um, and that he’s the ultimate example of that.
-And so, when we’re having a hard time submitting, we go back to Jesus as our example of, if Jesus could do this, I’m going to submit to my husband because Jesus is the Lord of my life.
+As a wife, um, if we see the potential and the, um, we see the king in our husband that’s, again, going back to looking for, um… ‘Cause sometimes all you see is the fool.
+But if you can look for a glimmer of the king and honor that in them, that’s gonna raise them up to the next level of the man of God they’re meant to be.
+But I love how in 1st Peter it, 1st Peter 3 starts out and says, “Wives, likewise, submit to your husbands.”
+And it goes back to what chapter two says right before and it talks about Jesus being the ultimate example of submitting to his Father and dying on the cross, um, and that, that he’s the ultimate example of that.
+And so, when we’re having a, a hard time submitting, we go back to Jesus as our example of if Jesus could do this, I’m gonna submit to my husband because Jesus is the Lord of my life.
 And I think that’s the key.
-And then it even goes down when it talks to husbands, “Husbands likewise, honor, love your wives.”
-And so…
+And then it even goes down when it talks to husbands.
+“Husbands, likewise, honor, love your wives.”
+And so-

-Levi: Well, it’s actually – to be fair, he gives six verses to the women and – Peter does – and then he gives one verse to the men.
-And it involves a threat, right?
+Levi: Well, it’s actually, to be fair, he gives six verses to the women and, Peter does, and then he gives one verse to the men.
+And it involves a threat.
+Right? (laughs)

 Jennie: All the details that we need.

-Levi: … dah dah dah dah.”
-And then men it’s like, “Hey, love your wives, or God won’t listen to your prayers.”
-And the guys are like, “Hm, OK.”
+Levi: Da-da-da-da-da and then men, it’s like, “Hey, love your wives, or God won’t listen to your prayers.”
+And God’s like, “Hmm, okay.”

-Levi: One thing – that’s all we could handle.
-It’s awesome.
+Levi: One thing.
+It’s all we could handle.

-Jim: He kinda knows how he made us, right?
+Jim: It shows he knows how he made us, right?